revaturelabs/interviewquestions/Servlets-IS/Servlets-IS.md

 <blockquote>

 - We can create and compile the servlet source code.Then, copy the servlet’s class file to the proper directory, and add the servlet’s name and mappings to the proper web.xml file.
+- Start Tomcat.
-- Start Tomcat.Start a web browser and request the servlet.
+- Start a web browser and request the servlet.

 ```java